Huotes/CommitMaker/README.md

 Chuck Norris can install iTunes without installing Quicktime.

 There is no Esc key on Chuck Norris' keyboard, because no one escapes Chuck Norris.

+Chuck Norris was banned from competitive bullriding after a 1992 exhibition in San Antonio, when he rode the bull 1,346 miles from Texas to Milwaukee Wisconsin to pick up his dry cleaning.